Poseidon0901/XQ9-Agent/README.md

 - **🌐 Web Search** – Search the internet with automatic fallback mechanisms (DuckDuckGo, Wikipedia API)
 - **📖 URL Reading** – Extract and clean text content from any webpage, with built-in detection for domain parking pages
 - **🐍 Local Python Execution** – Run Python code directly on your local machine (equivalent to `python -c "code"`)
-- **🧠 Persistent Memory** – Store, retrieve, update, and delete memories across all conversations using JSON-based storage
+- **🧠 Persistent Memory** – Store, retrieve, update, and delete memories across all conversations using a local SQLite database
 - **🌍 Multilingual Support** – Automatically switches between Traditional Chinese and English system prompts based on user input
 - **🛠️ Rich CLI Interface** – Beautiful terminal output with Rich library, Markdown rendering, and colored logging
 - **📊 Comprehensive Logging** – All searches and URL opens are logged to the `logs/` directory for debugging